wp-plugins/gravity-forms-addons/readme.txt

 `add_filter('kws_gf_treat_not_logged_in_as_user', '__return_false');`

 = How do I sort by a column? =
 The `sort` attribute allows you to sort by an ID.
-To find the field ID, On the Gravity Forms ÏEdit FormsÓ page, hover over the form and click the link called "IDs" that appears.
+To find the field ID, On the Gravity Forms √¨Edit Forms√Æ page, hover over the form and click the link called "IDs" that appears.

 If you want to sort by last name, you find the last name id (`1.6` for example).
 Then, you add `sort="1.6"` to your `[directory]` shortcode.